jetbotml/PiPlateReader/README.md

     - Install OpenCV (ver
         - sudo apt install python3-opencv -y
     - Learn the basics of image processing with OpenCV
-        - Good tutorials here -
+        - Good tutorials here -  OpenCV-lessions

    Install OpenCV, a popular computer vision library for Python, on your Raspberry Pi.
     .